askui/docs-mintlify/05-additional-resources/release-notes/01-askui-suite/askui-suite-25-2-1-release-notes.md

 ### ADE: Python Environment Manager

 The Python Environment Manager helps manage virtual environments, dependencies, and package installations, ensuring consistency across projects.
 It prevents conflicts and allows seamless switching between different Python versions and environments.
-It is used in combination with AskUI Agents from the [Agent Hub](https://app.caesr.ai/) and the [Python Vision Agent Libarary](https://github.com/askui/vision-agent)
+It is used in combination with AskUI Agents from the [Caesr](https://app.caesr.ai/) and the [Python Vision Agent Libarary](https://github.com/askui/vision-agent)

 <details>
   <summary><code>AskUI-EnablePythonEnvironment</code> - Activates a Python virtual environment. - <a href="https://askui.mintlify.app/02-api-reference/02-askui-suite/02-askui-suite/Python/Public/AskUI-EnablePythonEnvironment">docs</a></summary>